Inventory of the Theodore S. Woolsey, Jr., Auxiliary Photograph Collection, circa 1900s – 1910s

 After the war, Woolsey returned to Connecticut and started working as a consulting forester.
 He was very active in national forestry organizations and conservation groups and taught as a lecturer at Yale's forestry school at various times throughout his career.
 He devoted much of his time to developing the forests on the campus of Middlebury College in Vermont, of which he was a trustee, and to the conservation work of the Connecticut Forestry and Park Association.

 Throughout his career, Woolsey published articles in such professional publications as American Forests and Forest Life, Forestry and Irrigation, Forestry Quarterly, and Indian Forester.
 He served as an associate editor of Forestry Quarterly and of the Journal of Forestry from 1914 to 1926.
-Woolsey authored or co-authored a number of books relating to the practice of forestry and forest regulation in the United States and abroad.
+Woolsey authored or coauthored a number of books relating to the practice of forestry and forest regulation in the United States and abroad.
 He was a member of the Society of American Foresters and gave several presentations at annual meetings and served on some of its committees.

 Theodore Woolsey, Jr., married Ruby Hilsman Pickett of Dawson, Georgia, on 15 March 1908.
 They had five daughters, two of whom were born outside the United States in Switzerland and France, respectively.
 In his later years his family resided in New Haven, Connecticut, where he died on 10 July 1933.

-Note: The above biographical information was drawn from several sources, including: (1) an obituary notice authored by Ralph S. Hosmer and published in the October 1933 issue (volume 31, number 6) of the Journal of Forestry (pp. 736-737; includes photograph of Woolsey); (2) a biographical sketch published in the 1913 book Biographical Record of the Graduates and Former Students of the Yale Forest School (New Haven, Conn.: Yale Forest School, pp. 61-63); and (3) Woolsey's reminiscences about his early forestry career, which were published in Riding the Chuck Line: A Forester in Peace and War (New Haven, Conn.: Tuttle, Morehouse and Taylor Company, 1930).
+Note: The above biographical information was drawn from several sources, including: (1) an obituary notice authored by Ralph S. Hosmer and published in the October 1933 issue (volume 31, number 6) of the Journal of Forestry (pp. 736-737; includes photograph of Woolsey); (2) a biographical sketch published in the 1913 book Biographical Record of the Graduates and Former Students of the Yale Forest School (New Haven, Conn.: Yale Forest School, 1911), 61-63; and (3) Woolsey's reminiscences about his early forestry career, which were published in Riding the Chuck Line: A Forester in Peace and War (New Haven, Conn.: Tuttle, Morehouse and Taylor Company, 1930).

 Collection Overview